 - Meanwhile add the squash & green beans to a roasting tin and sprinkle over the korma marinade sachet, roast until starting to soften, it will continue to cook in a later step so don’t over cook it.

 - In a saucepan bring the broccoli and cauliflower to the boil and simmer for 5 minutes or until tender, drain and set aside.

 - In a bowl stir together the remaining korma spices, yogurt, lime juice and mango chutney.

-- Once everything is cooked mix everything together and place into an oven proof dish, crush the poppadoms over the top and bake in the oven for 10 minutes until everything is heated through.
+- Once everything is cooked mix everything together and place into an oven proof dish, crush the poppadoms over the top and bake in the oven for 10 minutes.

 - This dish will last in the fridge for 2 days and is also freezable.
 Allow to fully cool down before placing in the fridge or freezer.
 Make sure you reheat fully before consuming.